If this is your first time entering this year, review below or download the Applied Arts Awards Entry Kit. Some rules have changed.

 The file I uploaded won’t show me a preview.
-You may not see the image preview if you haven’t followed the specs outlined in the Preparing Entry Material section above.
-Please check your file and re-upload.
-If you continue to experience difficulties, please contact our awards coordinator at 416-510-0909 x 27 or email@example.com.
+You may not see the image preview if you haven’t followed the specs outlined above.
+Check your file and re-upload.
+If you continue to experience difficulties, contact firstname.lastname@example.org.

 I uploaded the wrong file.
 You can resubmit images at any time.
-Simply click REMOVE beside the appropriate file and re-upload your image.
+Click REMOVE beside the appropriate file and re-upload your image.

 Payment & Refunds

-Payments can be made by Visa, MasterCard or American Express (we are accepting Amex on Canadian payments only at this time).
+The payment option is on the My Entries home page.
+Payments can be made by Interac, Visa, MasterCard or American Express (Amex on Canadian payments only at this time).
 For U.S. and foreign entries, submit fees in US funds.

-If you are entering a piece as both a Single and as part of a Series, ensure there are two entries on the My Entries page — one for the Series and one for the Single.
-Please keep a record of your submissions.
+If you are entering a piece as both a Single and as part of a Series, ensure there are two separate entries on My Entries—one for the Series and one for the Single.
+Keep a record of your submissions.

 Can I submit more entries after paying?
-Logging into My Entries page, you will have the opportunity to submit additional entries.
+In My Entries, you will have the opportunity to submit additional entries even if yours have been paid.
 This will simply generate a new confirmation email when you complete your entries with payment.

 Can I get a refund?
 Entries are non-refundable; costs cover administration, processing and the judging of the entry.
 A submission of entry acknowledges acceptance of these rules.

 I’m getting error messages when I try to pay.
 If you entered your payment information incorrectly on your first attempt, any subsequent attempts will be declined, even if you change your payment type.
-Please close your browser and log back in to My Entries using the e-mail address that appears on your entry form.
+Close your browser and log back in to My Entries.
 You should now be able to proceed with payment.
-If you continue to experience difficulties, please contact our customer service at 416-510-0909 x 21.
+If you continue to experience difficulties, contact email@example.com.

 I want to change something after I’ve paid.
 Once an entry is paid, you cannot change the category, entry format or credits.
 A paid entry is final, so make sure you submit your entry and come back to it if it’s not final before proceeding to the payment fields.